Lawrence Calcagno

-"Painting was the one avenue through which I could find psychical tolerance and be released.
-My life has always been motivated not by intellectual or rational considerations but more by a subjective compulsion, by what I love."

 Biography

-Lawrence Calcagno was born on March 23, 1913, in Potrero Hill, San Francisco, California.
-His parents, Vincent and Anna de Rosa Calcagno were Italian immigrants.
+Lawrence Calcagno was born on March 23, 1913, in Potrero Hill, San Francisco.
+His parents, Vincent and Anna de Rosa Calcagno, were Italian immigrants.
 At age ten he moved to the family ranch-homestead in the Santa Lucia Mountains, Monterey County where he spent the following ten years.
-In 1935 he left the homestead and joined the merchant marines and traveled all the way to Asia.
+In 1935 he left the homestead, joined the merchant marines, and traveled all the way to Asia.

 Military service in World War II

 In 1941 at the beginning of World War II Calcagno joined the United States Army Air Corps, where he served for three years.
 During his service he was recognized as an artist.
-His drawing titled: "Watch in the Night" won first prize in the national Army art contest in the Southwest Regional competition.
+His drawing titled "Watch in the Night" won first prize in the national Army art contest in the Southwest Regional competition.